Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/set-fhir-user-mapping.md

     ```bash
     pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
     ```
+1. If you have opted for Microsoft Entra ID, then make sure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
+    - This role is what enables the SMART scope logic with your access token scopes in the FHIR Service.

 ### For Microsoft Entra ID user only - Configure fhirUser mapping to token